 For a set of dishes that can be used during the holiday season and after, we recommend the AmazonBasics 16-Piece Cafe Stripe Dinnerware Set.
 With the simple red and white banded design, the dinnerware can mix with more formal pieces and will work with all of your favorite holiday linens.
 Made of AB-grade porcelain that's lightweight and durable, the dishes are microwave, oven, and dishwasher-safe.
 Each set includes four dinner plates, four dessert plates, four bowls, and four mugs.

-Get your kids ready for Christmas with the Snoopy® Holiday Tabletop Gift Set.
-This 3-piece set features a plate, bowl, and tumbler that are all decorated with a whimsical drawing of Snoopy.
+Get your kids ready for the holidays with the Natale Penguin Kids Melamine Set, named after the Italian word for Christmas.
+This 3-piece set features a plate, bowl, and tumbler that are all decorated with a whimsical drawing of adorable penguins clad in their winter best.
 The plate and bowl are made of melamine, which won't break if dropped, and the tumbler is made of Tritan, a shatter- and stain-resistant plastic.
 Both materials are BPA, phthalate, and lead-free so you won't have to worry about your little one ingesting harmful chemicals.
-The set is dishwasher safe but not recommended for the microwave.
-You can choose from four different Snoopy drawings—all of which are bright and festive.
+The set is dishwasher safe so messes are encouraged and the artful design can be used throughout all of winter for diners of any ages.